 Additionally, sole proprietors can obtain tax savings in connection with health insurance premiums for their spouses.
 If the employee-spouse purchases health insurance in their name and extends coverage to their employer-spouse, it can be written off as fully deductible to the business as a fringe benefit.
 Talk to an accountant about the best way to structure this.

 However, if you’re a small business owner and your business is a corporation (even if you control it) or a partnership (and your spouse isn’t the other partner), you’ll have to pay all employment taxes, including FUTA, if you hire your spouse.

-Partnership with a spouse
+Partnership with your spouse

 If one spouse substantially controls the business and the other is under direction and control of the first, that’s an employer-employee relationship.
 If both spouses have equal say in the business’s affairs, however, that’s considered a partnership like any other, and they’ll need to file Form 1065 come tax season.

 But if both partners agree to it, a married couple can be considered a “qualified joint venture” by the federal government for tax purposes.
 In this case, the partners will have to file Schedule C tax forms separately, but both will receive credit for social security and Medicare coverage purposes.